rediscovery-io/remo-python/README.md

 - **Centralized access to your data** - link directly to your images, in whatever folder they are
 - **Easily query your data**, searching by filename, class, tag
 - Immediately **visualize aggregated statistics** on your datasets
-- Manage **mupltiple versions of your annotations** using Annotation Sets
+- Manage **multiple versions of your annotations** using Annotation Sets

 <br/>